 - •

-Ferries from Tallinn (All Ports) in Estonia to Stockholm in Sweden, run all year-round from Tallinn ports, 1 days a week.
+Ferries from Tallinn in Estonia to Stockholm in Sweden, run all year-round from Tallinn ports, 1 days a week.
 The first ferry from Tallinn, leaves at 18:00.
 The last ferry of the day departs from Tallinn at 18:00.
-Between June and September, there are about 2 ferry crossings each week.
+Between June and September, there are about 3 ferry crossings each week.
 During the low season, the route usually has around 1 weekly sailings.
-The quickest ferry from Tallinn takes 17h 30min, while the average duration is around 18h 21min.
-Ticket prices range between €73.80 and €202.00.
+The quickest ferry from Tallinn takes 16h 30min, while the average duration is around 19h 49min.
+Ticket prices range between €80.50 and €273.80.
 You can book your ferry to Stockholm, Sweden, online through Ferryscanner for an easy booking experience and the best price guarantee.

-Ferry companies from Tallinn (All Ports) to Stockholm
+Ferry companies from Tallinn to Stockholm

-Tallinn (All Ports) to Stockholm ferry schedule
+Tallinn to Stockholm ferry schedule

 When you book ferries to Stockholm through Ferryscanner, the Recommended option is picked using an algorithm that looks at things like direct routes, travel time, e-ticket availability, and arrival times.
 This helps you find the most convenient option for your trip.

-Fastest crossing from Tallinn (All Ports) to Stockholm, Sweden
+Fastest crossing from Tallinn to Stockholm, Sweden

 This summary for the Tallinn (All Ports) to Stockholm in Sweden route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry companies, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.

-Ferry ticket prices from Tallinn (All Ports) to Stockholm in Sweden depend on the type of ticket, the ferry company, and the port you leave from.
-Foot passenger fares range from €73.80 to €202.00, while vehicle tickets cost around €125.00 on average.
+Ferry ticket prices from Tallinn to Stockholm in Sweden depend on the type of ticket, the ferry company, and the port you leave from.
+Foot passenger fares range from €80.50 to €273.80.
 Extras like cabins or premium seats may come with an additional charge.
 When sailing from:

-- Tallinn, ferry tickets start at €73.80 for foot passengers and from €100.00 for vehicles.
+- Tallinn, ferry tickets start at €80.50 for foot passengers.

 Booking as early as possible is the best way to get the lowest prices when traveling to Stockholm, as fares tend to increase closer to departure.
 Some ferries may have specific restrictions, such as only accepting foot passengers or requiring vehicles for boarding.